RyotaMitaraiWeb/Quiz-World/src/app/shared/quiz-form/README.md

 * ``questions`` - a list of questions to be populated in the form, defaults to an array of one element: a single-choice question with an empty prompt, correct answer, and wrong answer.
 * ``title`` - the title of the form, defaults to an empty string.
 * ``description`` - the description of the form, defaults to an empty string.
-* ``instantMode`` - whether the form is in instant mode, defaults to an empty string
 * ``edit`` - whether the form is editing a quiz or not (default ``false``).
 When in edit mode, the user is unable to change whether the quiz is instant mode or not; this will disable the respective field and won't render the field in the template.

 ### Output events